Sölden Ski Resort

 Skiing & Snowboarding, Lifts & Terrain

 Soelden ski resort is an engorged behemoth that skites about how big it is.
 It’s true.
 Two glacier ski areas.
 Skiing for nearly 8 months of the year.
 Biggest skiable vertical & longest run in Austria.
 Modern & efficient ski lifts.
 Interesting (& huge) off-piste.
 The list goes on.
-And yet, there is something missing at Sölden.
-Perhaps there are too many people on the pistes.
-Perhaps the tawdry feeling town itself reduces one’s resolve to enjoy the actual ski experience.
-Or maybe too much of the on-piste terrain is for beginners.
+And yet, Sölden doesn’t quite tick all the ‘big’ ski resort boxes.
+Perhaps it is just that there are too many people on the pistes.
+This is especially noticeable on the journey to and from the very popular Rettenbach & Tiefenbach Glaciers.

 Check out the ski trail map for Solden below.